• Skip to primary navigation

 How Jersey Mike’s Handles Gluten-Free Orders

-• Jersey Mike’s team members change their gloves so they use only clean hands when handling the gluten-free ingredients.
+Change of Gloves: Jersey Mike’s team members will use new gloves when handling gluten-free ingredients.

-• Employees use clean knives and utensils when preparing and slicing the gluten-free rolls.
+Clean Knives: Employees use clean knives and separate utensils when preparing and slicing the gluten-free rolls.

-• Jersey Mike’s employees can pull fresh ingredients from untouched, clean containers at the request of the customer.
+Fresh, Untouched Ingredients: Jersey Mike’s employees can pull fresh ingredients from untouched, clean containers at the customer’s request.

-• In the Jersey Mike’s in Greenwood Village, CO (where I live), the gluten-free sub is prepared on a different surface than the prep area used for making other sandwiches.
+Dedicated Prep Area: In Jersey Mike’s in Greenwood Village, CO, the gluten-free sub is prepared on a different surface than the prep area used for making other sandwiches.

 Jersey Mike's Gluten-Free Menu and Protocols

-Jersey Mike’s team member working on my gluten-free sub at a clean, separate station.
+Jersey Mike’s team member is working on my gluten-free sub at a clean, separate station.

 Did Nima Sensor Find Gluten at Jersey Mike’s?